 Can Music Influence a Cat’s Mood?

-This makes it important to choose music that your cat will enjoy, and more importantly, will not stress them out.
-Cats have very sensitive hearing and pick up on sounds and vibrations that might be overwhelming to them, but sounds like standard music for us.
+This makes it important to choose music that your cat will enjoy and, more importantly, will not stress them out.
+Cats have very sensitive hearing and pick up on sounds and vibrations that might be overwhelming to them but sound like standard music for us.

 Cats generally have no interest in the music you will listen to on the radio, even though most cat owners may leave the television or radio on when their cat is left alone so that there is white noise throughout the house.